 I decided to call SafetyWing directly, explain exactly what I wanted to do, and ask if it was covered.

 And here’s the key.

 Now, I’m no lawyer, and I can’t guarantee such a recording would hold up in a court of law.

-But it definitely could help if your insurance company ever tries to pull a fast one on you.
+But a call recording or screenshot of your chat messages definitely could help if your insurance company ever tries to pull a fast one on you.

-Fortunately, I never had to whip out the recording because after my accidnet, SafetyWing had my back as promised.
+Fortunately, I never had to whip out the recording because after my accident, SafetyWing had my back as promised.

 Is SafetyWing Legit?

 SafetyWing is a legitimate travel insurance company backed by Tokio Marino.
 This is based on personal experience with over $15,000 in successfully reimbursed medical claims.
-Normally, most complaints about the company originate from those who try to get reimbursed for something that isn’t covered, like pre-existing conditions.
+Most complaints about the company originate from those who try to get reimbursed for something that isn’t covered, like pre-existing conditions.

 If you found this Safetywing nomad insurance review helpful, decided it is right for you, and would like to support the site (at no extra charge), you can sign up using the form below.
 Thanks in advance!

 Mitch is your typical nomadic backpacker.
 Or at least, he was.
 But after stopping in Colombia to take “one week” of salsa lessons, his life took a sharp left turn.
 He met a cute Colombian girl in dance class, fell in love, and got married.
 Over half a decade has passed since he left his career to travel the world as a digital nomad, and he’s never looked back.